farhadmohmand66/customer_care_chatBot/README.md

     session_persistence: true
   ```
 - To integrate Rasa Webchat into your website copy the below script and added it into the HTML file of the application
-  or visit the website [link](https://github.com/botfront/rasa-webchat) for more options and libraries.
+  or visit the `official website:` https://github.com/botfront/rasa-webchat for more options and libraries.

 ```html
 <script>